Best IT Asset Management Tools in 2026: Compared for Hybrid IT Teams

 Can ITAM software help reduce software licensing costs?

 Yes.
 Research suggests that organizations waste approximately 10% of their software budget on underused licenses.
 ITAM tools with software metering and license management capabilities can identify idle licenses for reclamation, track actual usage versus entitlements, flag upcoming renewals, and provide audit-ready compliance reports.
 Virima’s built-in license tracking monitors actual software usage and helps reclaim idle licenses.
+For a dedicated comparison of software-focused platforms, see best software asset management solutions.

 How do I choose the right ITAM tool for my organization?